awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 1. Under **Launch template contents**, provide the following information\.

-   1. **AMI ID**: Choose an AMI ID from which to launch the instances\.
+   1. **AMI ID**: Choose the ID of the Amazon Machine Image \(AMI\) from which to launch the instances\.
 You can search through all available AMIs using the **Search for AMI** dialog\.
-On the **Quick Start** tab, select from one of the commonly used AMIs in the list\.
-If you don't see the AMI that you need, select the **AWS Marketplace** or **Community AMIs** tab to [find a suitable AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html)\.
+From the **Quick Start** list, select from one of the commonly used AMIs in the list\.
+If you don't see the AMI that you need, select the **AWS Marketplace** or **Community AMIs** list to [find a suitable AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html)\.

    1. **Instance type**: Choose the [instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html)\.
 Ensure that the instance type is compatible with the AMI you've specified\.

    1. **Key pair name**: Specify the [key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) to use when connecting to your instances\.

    1. **Network type**: You can choose to specify whether to launch instances into a VPC or EC2\-Classic, if applicable\.
-However, the network type and Availability Zone settings of the launch template are ignored in favor of the settings of the Auto Scaling group\.
+However, the network type and Availability Zone settings of the launch template are ignored for Amazon EC2 Auto Scaling in favor of the settings of the Auto Scaling group\.

    1. **Security Groups**: Choose one or more [security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html), or leave blank to configure the security group as part of the network interface\.
 You cannot specify security groups in both places\.
 To launch instances into a VPC, you must specify a security group that is created for that VPC\.